A History of Modern Graffiti Typefaces - Part 5 of 6

 Full Color Fonts & Formats

 Not coincidentally, an early attempt at inventing a color, vector font format based on this stacking premise was undertaken by the Graffiti Fonts® foundry circa 2004.
-The concept of combining capabilities of the EPS or SVG & OpenType formats was very similar to the popular implementation we see today but thatthe time would have required plug-ins to be developed for compatibility with each application.
-This path is obvious enough that it was bound to happen eventually.
+The concept of combining capabilities of the EPS or SVG & OpenType formats was very similar to the popular implementation we see today but at that the time would have required plug-ins to be developed for compatibility with each, individual application.
+The general path is obvious enough that it was bound to happen eventually.
 Ultimately, facing questions of compatibility & scope, the small foundry lacked the reach & resources to pull this off but for a time, a new, full color, layered fomat with a .gf (graffiti font) extension was thought to be the ultimate destiny of the foundry.
 While this would have been a perfect contribution for graffiti artists to bring to type technology & while they partially did, full execution of this technology was not in the cards.
 Multiple vector & bitmap implementations for color fonts were introduced by Apple, Microsoft & others but the most robust & preffered solution, adding SVG to the OpenType specification was introduced by Mozilla & Adobe in 2013.
 This layered implementation most closely resembles the system approximated by the pioneers of layered type systems & provides far more utility than any bitmap implementation ever could.
 Color fonts are still comparatively rare & many of them are either graffiti fonts or similar fonts meant to emulate natural brush or marker strokes.

 Texture & Fine Detail

 Some of the first graffiti style fonts were also some of the earliest distressed, grunge & other highly textured fonts to emulate aging, damage, brush strokes and other effects in great detail.
 Such detail can require massive numbers of vector paths which was cumbersome or even prohibitive on older, slower computer systems.
-While inadvisable in many ways graffiti fonts like PaintCans which emerged in 2004 or the later Fresh Paint & scraper fonts pushed the limits with hundered or even thousands of paths per glyph.
+While inadvisable in many ways, graffiti fonts like PaintCans which emerged in 2004 or the later Fresh Paint & scraper fonts pushed the limits with hundered or even thousands of paths per glyph.
 These fonts would easily choke most systems even today if used in the wrong context but they served to prove that this was possible & had it's place.
 Today we see hundreds of fonts with comprable, high levels of detail.
 These pre-made effects are often used to emulate brush & marker strokes, aging & damage or textured effects like you might see from stenciled or stamped lettering, lettering applied to a rough surface or even retro printing & hand painting techniques.
 These fonts can often be over ten times the file size of more traditional fonts & pose a serious challenge with live effects like drop shadows, inner & outer glows or with live, vector animation like Flash.
 The fine detail is mostly useless at sizes les than about 36 points & the computational demand makes it a very bad idea to use these styles for body copy but such fonts have become very popular for use in headline & display contexts.

 As advanced OpenType scripting (first introduced by Microsoft & Adobe in 1996) gained popularity & support graffiti style fonts were fairly early adopters.
-Mechanical type could never fully reproduce the infinite variability of any form or hand written or hand drawn lettering but graffiti styles are particularly difficult to systemize.
+Mechanical type could never fully reproduce the infinite variability of hand written or hand drawn lettering but graffiti styles are particularly difficult to systemize.
 While a definite degree of standardization does exist within graffiti lettering in the form of traditional or regional styles & the passing of styles from one writer to the next though mentorship or imitation, there are arguably a larger number of established, defineable styles within graffiti than within the rest of traditional lettering combined.
 Each of these innumerable styles introduces it's own traits & solutions.
 Often these traits defy more traditional issues of kerning, initial & terminal characters, ligatures & alternate characters, issues often accommodated with OpenType scripting.
 Variances in glyph size, lean, placement, flourishes, swashes, location & nature of connections and other issues can make organic graffiti very difficult to emulate in type.
 Even so, OpenType scripting can go a long way towards doing a graffiti style justice in this regard.

 Breaking the Rules

-Certainly fonts with extreme numbers of paths, innovative layering systems, Unique, abstract glyph designs & stylization & the creation of a whole new category in type would count as significant contributions to the art form.
+Certainly fonts with extreme numbers of paths, innovative layering systems, unique, abstract glyph designs & stylization & the creation of a whole new category in type would count as significant contributions to the art form.
 These innovations required stretching & breaking some rules.
 In the process a lot of lesser rules were also broken.
 A characteristic, somewhat unique to typefaces from the Graffiti Fonts® foundry entailed utilizing the standard 256 characters in basic, unicode latin support in non traditional ways.
 With 94 of the most commonly used characters visible on the keyboard & a few dozen other fairly common characters available via keystroke combinations this leaves about 100 slots containing characters that are seldom used for most english speaking people.
 Many of the early Graffiti Fonts used the character slots accessable via the "option" (mac) or "alt" (Windows) key to access alternate letters & other glyphs.
 Many applications do not support or provide only limited support for OpenType features.
-Many Graffiti Fonts typefaces made alternate glyphs available by simply holding option or alt & typing a given character.
+Many Graffiti Fonts® typefaces made alternate glyphs available by simply holding option or alt & typing a given character.
 While paired characters like parenthesis or brackets might be useless in the context of a wildstyle graffiti font, those slots were a perfect place to put initial & terminal flourishes like arrows & other embelishments to help the user build realistic pieces.

 Early online text generators, early collections of open source typefaces and countless font download web sites have all benefited from the extensive use of & distribution of early graffiti style fonts.
 Even in their relative infancy graffiti fonts have established a tradition of contributing to and utilizing bleeding-edge innovation in type & in digital design in general.